google/dbm-lineitem-copier/README.md

     and go back to the Spreadsheet.
-*   Click on the _Custom Functions_ menu (you might need to refresh the page if you don't see it), and select _Retrieve ORIGIN Line Item Info_: you will be prompted to allow the tool to access the Spreadsheet and to use your DBM API credentials to download the SDF files.
+*   Click on the _Custom Functions_ menu (you might need to refresh the page if you don't see it), and select _Retrieve ORIGIN Line Item Info_: you will be prompted to allow the tool to access the Spreadsheet and to use your DV360 API credentials to download the SDF files.
 This only needs to be done once (per user).

 ## USAGE